 Employers are often looking for candidates who have experience with specific software programs or tools, so always include details about your technical proficiency in various applications.
+Keep in mind that these skills and qualifications are typically in acronym format for keyword searching.
 Highlighting your technical skills is a great way to differentiate yourself from your competition.
 When you list your qualifications, only include those you have completed or be specific about where you are at in completing them.

 The little details do matter, such as including the months as well as the years that you started and finished jobs.
 If you write 2017-2018 how will the hiring manager know whether you worked at the organisation for two months or two years?